AllanCameron/geomtextpath/README.md

 the need for specifying exact label positions, and with a lower risk of overplotting.

-The text will always stick together and follow the path, even if you change the size and aspect ratio of your plotting device.
+Using geomtextpath, your text can follow any path, and will remain correctly spaced and angled, even if you change the size and aspect ratio of your plotting device.
 It does so without the need to redraw your plot each time, as shown in the [introduction](https://allancameron.github.io/geomtextpath/articles/geomtextpath.html) vignette.